-Wouldn’t you love a plant growing in a little hummock?
+Wouldn’t you love a plant growing in little hummocks?

 Wiki also said “An extremely irregular surface may be called hummocky.”
 So I am looking forward to hummocky hypertufa planters in my garden.

 Thymus serpyllum “Elfin” is the type I have in some of my hypertufa troughs.
 I had seen it many times and loved the way it was so tiny and tight, growing in the little humps or hummocks.